Low Blood Count Due To Chemotherapy

 A low blood count means having fewer new cells in the blood than is normal.

 Blood cells are the normal cells most often affected by chemotherapy.
-Blood cells form in the bone marrow which is a spongy material that fills the centre of long bones and flat bones.
+Blood cells form in the bone marrow.
+Bone marrow is a spongy material that fills the centre of long bones and flat bones.
 Some chemotherapy medicines slow down blood cell production.
-This halting of blood cell and platelet production in bone marrow is called myelosuppression.
+This slowing of blood cell and platelet production in bone marrow is called myelosuppression.

 What are the different types of blood cells?